3mdeb/blog.3mdeb.com/source/_posts/2017-05-19-kanban-method-in-a-consulting-company.md

 The card is very important in the whole project process.
-That way, we measure our work and set time for each stage in the design, develop and testing solutions in embedded systems projects.
+That way, we measure our work and set time for each stage in the design, develop and testing solution phases in embedded systems projects.
 Additionally inside the card we can discuss the features and see, what happened since last time.

 ![img](http://imageshack.com/a/img924/2586/spqDrv.png)